highbyte/dotnet-6502/Highbyte.DotNet6502.App/APPS_SKIA_NATIVE.md

 # System: C64
 A directory containing the C64 ROM files (Kernal, Basic, Chargen) is supplied by the user, and set in the appsettings.json file.

+Rendering of raster lines for border and background colors.

 # System: Generic computer
 TODO

 # UI

 ## Menu
-A toggleable main menu by pressing F6.
+A togglebale main menu by pressing F6.

+Start and stop of selected system.

+Configuration options of selected system.

 ## Monitor
-A toggleable machine code monitor window by pressing F12.
+A togglebale machine code monitor window by pressing F12.

 ## Stats
-A toggleable stats window by pressing F11.
+A togglebale stats window by pressing F11.